Cascades aux écrevisses

 In Guadeloupe Archipelago, there are multiple basins full of crayfishes commonly called “Ouassous”.
 Back in the days, Cascades aux écrevisses was one of the many basins in that case, hence the name.
 Today, even though there are no more crayfishes, the waterfall has kept the same name.

-Located on a road called “La Traversée” in Basse-Terre Island, “Cascade aux écrevisses” is part of Guadeloupe national park and shows the beauty of a tropical environment thanks to the green and luxurious vegetation.
+Located on a road called “La Traversée” in Basse-Terre Island, Cascade aux écrevisses is part of the National Park of Guadeloupe Archipelago.
+This gorgeous spot highlights the beauty of a tropical environment thanks to the green and luxurious vegetation.